 Standard procedure for obtaining a placement place:

-All placement offers will be processed through the placement in companies app, where each of the offers will be steadily published with their educational content stated, associated skills and other conditions to be met.
+All internship offers will be processed through the in-company internships app, where each of the offers will be published together with information about the kind of training involved, the associated skills and other conditions to be met.
 Having uploaded their curriculum to the app, students can opt for the placements of interest to them.

 The selection can be made directly by the companies/organisations or through the placements office.